NeilEcosse/codeclan_week02_meteorites/README.md

 This project is my week two weekend homework for the CodeClan data analysis course.

 ## Project structure
-The following files are saved in the project 2020_12_04_meteorites.Rproj:
+The following three files are saved in the project 2020_12_04_meteorites.Rproj:

-### meteorite_landings.csv
+### 1) meteorite_landings.csv
 This is the source data - the file comes from NASA and has information on meteorites that have been found up to the year 2013.

-### load_clean_meteorites.R
+### 2) load_clean_meteorites.R
 This contains code which reads in the data, and performs a number of checks and transformations:

-1. Loads dplyr, tidyverse, janitor and assertr
+1. Loads dplyr, tidyverse, janitor and assertr.

 2. Reads in meteorite_landings.csv

-3. Creates vectors of expected variable names and imported variable names.
+3. Creates vectors of expected and imported variable names.
 The expected variable names are:
-  "id", "name", "mass (g)", "fall", "year", "GeoLocation"
+  "id", "name", "mass (g)", "fall", "year", "GeoLocation".

 4. Checks if imported variables match expected variables - returns an error if they do not.